Boston Wrongful Death Attorney

 The damages awarded in wrongful death lawsuits are solely for the benefit of the decedent’s distributees to compensate them for pecuniary injuries resulting from the wrongful death.
 Consequently, they may not be considered part of the deceased person’s estate to be distributed pursuant to either the terms of a will or intestate distribution.
 Contact our Boston wrongful death attorney to discuss your case.

-Wrongful death can arise in almost any kind of situation.
-Many wrongful death cases stem from car accidents.
-However, wrongful death can occur in other situations that may not appear dangerous at first.
+Wrongful death can arise in almost any kind of situation, even in situations that may not appear dangerous at first.
 For example, wrongful death lawsuits can arise when a young child drowns in a swimming pool.
 People who have pools are required to take certain safety precautions, especially when children are around.
-If a child is left unattended near an unsecured pool, a wrongful death lawsuit may be the result.
+If a child is left unattended near an unsecured pool and the unthinkable occurs, a wrongful death lawsuit may be the result.

 Parties Involved a Wrongful Death Claim

 A wrongful death may involve any number of parties. of course, there is the defendant, but there could be a whole host of family members seeking damages on the plaintiff’s side.
 The law has developed rules and regulations for who may file a wrongful death claim and who may collect damages.